Note: This tip is for use with SecureCRT for Windows®.

 By default, the example scripts tell JAWS to speak new text that appears in the emulation window.
 This echoing can be toggled by pressing the JAWSKey+X. The script announces itself whenever SecureCRT is launched and announces the session title whenever you switch sessions with CTRL+TAB and when you ALT+TAB into SecureCRT.
 Pressing JAWSKey+H gives an overview of the hotkeys used within the scripts.
 If you need to re-read screen contents, you can walk with the JAWS cursor and the screen will scroll up and down as needed.

-Below you'll find links to these documented JAWS script files for use with SecureCRT.
-One set of the scripts have been packaged with a program called JawsScripteXchange, a self-extracting executable.
-Just double-click on the executable file to install the scripts in the correct directories.
-A ReadMe file will be displayed after the installation is complete.
-A WinZip file containing the scripts is also provided, if you prefer a manual installation.
+Below you'll find a link to a WinZip file containing the JAWS script files for use with SecureCRT.
 After downloading the zip file, extract the scripts to your JAWS \settings\enu directory.
 If you are not familiar with JAWS scripting, you should first review the JAWS Basics of Scripting Manual.

 You will also want to make sure that the SecureCRT Global Options are configured for the greatest accessibility by following these steps: